 Work (Part I & II)

-Rough edged, recycled, personal – in essence positively amateur, Spence’s work stands in direct opposition to numerous artistic givens.
-She proposed process over object, collaboration and collectivity over heroic authorship and, above all, generosity (to self and other) over the pursuit of any singular creative ambition.
+Rough-edged, recycled, personal – in essence positively amateur, Spence’s work stands in direct opposition to numerous artistic givens.
+She proposed process over object, collaboration and collectivity over heroic authorship and, above all, generosity (to self and others) over the pursuit of any singular creative ambition.
 While adroit with its arguments, she swerved the academic theorisation of photography, preferring an experimental and biographical exploration of ideas.
-This resulted in a richly didactic yet highly idiosyncratic output, one that is playful, silly even at times, while also being capable of delivering images of excoriating intensity.
+This resulted in a richly didactic yet highly idiosyncratic output, one that is playful and even silly at times, while also being capable of delivering images of excoriating intensity.

-On the twentieth anniversary of her death, Jo Spence Work (Part I & Part II) offered an important opportunity to experience a significant presentation of the photographer’s practice first hand.
+On the twentieth anniversary of her death, Work (Part I & Part II) offered an important opportunity to experience a significant presentation of the photographer’s practice first-hand.
 In doing so, we hope the exhibition allows for a recognition of the relevance of her work and working methods, both of which remain as sharply radical and transformative today as they were over two decades ago.

 The exhibition was chronologically split across the two sites: